Prize-winning books to read from 2019

 Every year, there are loads of brilliant book prizes that celebrate the work of all the amazing children’s authors and illustrators writing for children, tweens, teens and young adults.

-This list has been created from all the fantastic books that have won awards over the last year and come fully recommended for your child.
+This list has been created from some fantastic books that have won awards over the last year and come fully recommended for your child.

-So, without further ado, here are all the winning books in one handy round-up!
+So, without further ado, here are the winning books in one handy round-up!

 Let us know what would win the award for your favourite children’s book of the year @BookTrust.

 Publisher: Orion Children's Books

 This is the story about how four classmates have a massive impact on the life of Ahmet, a boy that comes to their school as a refugee from Syria.
 An inspiring and sweet tale that should help children be the best they can be and realise the power of kindness.